MoipatiThoobe/AWS-challenge-week-3/README.md

 <img width="951" alt="11" src="https://github.com/user-attachments/assets/f9d17aa6-0c16-4554-8e64-bd522f0ff87a" />

-6. Create a public and private route table for the subnets.
+6. Create public and private route table for the subnets.
 Each subnet inside of the VPC must be associated with a route table, which controls the routing for the subnet (subnet route table).

 <img width="952" alt="12" src="https://github.com/user-attachments/assets/6438d65f-d3ba-447c-b553-bae7c189543f" />